Interactive map: touch symbols for more details, zoom in, move map, expand to full screen using [ ]

 Uffington White Horse

 Limited Access.
 Site is closed during Bank Holiday weekends and all the weekends during the school summer holidays.
 Restricted to BHPA Pilot or Advanced Pilot rated pilots (Hill).
 The car park at Uffington White Horse is managed by the National Trust and has been intermittently closed this year due to the Covid-19 pandemic.
-Please check the NT website for further details and follow their guidance.
+Please check the National Trust website for further details and follow their guidance.

 Wind Direction / Details